jonas089/daga-gator-sol/README.md

 Data-gator will immediately start fetching all Blocks for the current `epoch`, storing both `Blocks` and all the `Transactions` in those Blocks in seperate tables.
 For now the tables are an in-memory DB (please forgive me).

+Additionally, this will start an axum server that serves routes such as `127.0.0.1:8080/ping`.

+## API routes

+work in progress

 ## Data Types
 See `types.rs`.
 When fetching the Blocks they are fit into this struct: